abhinavkishor9/SOC-Phishing-Investigation/README.md

 * **Sender Behavior**: Observed unverified sender patterns and phishing characteristics.

 ### Technical Findings
-  * Suspicious sender domain identified

-  * Email bypassed filtering controls
+* **Suspicious sender domain identified**: Initial detection in the 'Email Security' tool flagged a deceptive domain and link within the communication.

+* **Email bypassed filtering controls**: The phishing attempt successfully reached the internal user inbox despite existing organizational security layers.

+* **Potential credential harvesting indicators observed**: Analysis of the email content revealed markers specifically associated with credential-harvesting phishing attempts.

-  * User delivery confirmed through SIEM event review
+* **User delivery confirmed through SIEM event review**: Investigation of SIEM Event ID 257 and rule SOC282 verified that the email was successfully delivered to the recipient.

+* **Log correlation and timestamp verification**: Email security logs and delivery reports were correlated with the alert timestamp of May 13, 2024, at 09:22 AM.

+* **Impact assessment performed**: Conducted post-delivery checks to determine if the user interacted with the malicious URL or opened any files.

 ### 🔍 Indicators of Compromise (IOCs)

 | IOC Type | Value |